System Analyser, MyCalc and Expert Mode

 barrier position, field size, distance and so on.

-While mainly used to analyse system rules over past meetings System Analyser can
+While mainly used to analyse system rules over past meetings, System Analyser can

 System Analyser Settings

-System Analyser is available in versions above Bet Selector Gold via the "Analyse
+System Analyser is available via the "Analyse

 - Select All Criteria: This simply selects all criteria